notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 ## Step 8: Query data model

-Now we can inject the `PrismaService` into any REST controller, Graphql resolver or service to query our data model.
+Now we can inject the `PrismaService` into any REST controller, GraphQL resolver or service to query our data model.
 We will inject it into a controller and create REST endpoints querying and creating `User` models.

 Note we are directly accessing the type-safe generated Api from the `PrismaClient` through `PrismaService`.